 What to Expect During Your Dental Implant Procedure

 During your dental implant procedure, the team at our Corpus Christi, TX, office will work closely with you from start to finish.
-Your general dentist, Dr. Charles Robertson or Dr. Nicholas Perry Orchard, will oversee your entire dental implant experience, coordinating care and case planning with a trusted, reputable oral surgeon.
+Your general dentist, Drs.
+Nicholas Perry Orchard or Alejandro Vilamil, will oversee your entire dental implant experience, coordinating care and case planning with a trusted, reputable oral surgeon.
 Your final restorations, whether single crowns or a bridge or denture, will be designed, fabricated, and placed by our office.
 We’ll also manage your follow-up care.
 To start this process today, simply schedule a consultation.

 Before the Procedure